shapeshiftONE/onerepo/archives/blog/april-2016-looting-of-the-fox-story.md

 dateCreated: 2021-11-25T18:21:56.126Z
 ---

-# Looting of the Fox: The Story of Sabotage at ShapeShift
+# Looting of the Fox - The Story of Sabotage at ShapeShift

 > This article/document/post/content was originally published on Apr 19, 2016 by Erik Voorhees and could be slightly modified for translation by the ShapeShift's Information and Globalization workstream for an ongoing archival project.
 {.is-success}